ditrit/OGrEE-Core/APP/README.md

 ## Flutter Frontend

 An application that connects to an OGrEE-API and lets the user visualize and create reports of the complete hierarchy of objects (sites, buildings, rooms, racks, devices, etc.) and all their attributes.
-The app can also connect to a backend (Core/BACK), entering SuperAdmin mode, where it can be used to launch new docker deployments of OGrEE.
+The app can also connect to a backend (BACK folder), entering SuperAdmin mode, where it can be used to launch and manage tenants (deployments of OGrEE).

 With Flutter, we can use the same base code to build applications for different platforms (web, Android, iOS, Windows, Linux, MacOS).
 To understand how it works and set up your environment, check out the [Flutter](https://docs.flutter.dev/get-started/install) documentation.